-I began studying yoga to support physical and mental health.
-I began searching for tools to use to design and help her -- first when she was diagnosed with scoliosis at age eleven and then with blood sugar issues (type 1 diabetes) at seventeen.
-Accepting that one with chronic diseases has to go the extra mile to stay alive and well, and wanting to live every day to the fullest - yoga practices called to me.
+I began studying yoga to support physical and mental health. when first diagnosed with scoliosis at age eleven and then with blood sugar issues (type 1 diabetes) at seventeen.
+Accepting that one with chronic diseases has to go the extra mile to stay alive and well, and wanting to live every day to the fullest, and (of course) yoga practices called to me.

 Rumi wrote: When I was eleven I was clever and wanted to change the world.
 And now I am wiser and want to change myself.